elliot-xu/angularview/README.md

-# Angular Tree Data View
+# Angular View
-This is a vscode extension.Inspired by Visual Studio 2017.
+This is a vscode extension.
+Inspired by Visual Studio 2017.

-### What does this consern?
+### What does this concern?
 When working with angular/cli, a branch files which base on the component file are created.

+Like below:

 ```
 example.component.ts